judepayne/draw-graph/web-draw-graph/help1.md

 Another example in the drop down list - Friendship cluster layout - shows a more complicated example of what can be achieved with cluster edge rows and cluster->parent rows. draw-graph adds these in order to get the most out of Graphviz' dot layout and help you produce 'what connects to what' style diagrams which are pretty common in the work place.

+####Commenting out lines

+Use a semi-colon ';' or a double semi-colon ';;' at the beginning or any line in the input data, apart from the header line which must always be present, to have draw-graph ignore the line.
+This is often useful while you're working.

 ####Splitting text labels

 Please pull up the 'Friendship graph' example again.